Turns out men DO make passes at girls in glasses!

 Carl’s 1941 WWII registration card

-After Clara died in 1973, instead of spending the rest of his life in quiet yearning and loving grief as a tribute to his wife and the mother of his children, Detroit Lakes Playboy Carl married Tilla Nelson two years later in 1975.
+After Clara died in 1973, instead of spending the rest of his life in quiet yearning and loving grief as a tribute to his wife and the mother of his children, Detroit Lakes Playboy Carl married Tilla Tiegan Nelson, a mature bride at 74, two years later in 1975.
 Because apparently men just can’t be alone!
-Tilla was a “mature” bride at 74, so for her, Carl was probably just a blip on the screen.
-But looking at his wedding photo, I mean…can you blame her?
-I bet those old DL biddies were lining up around the block before Clara even took her last dying breath!
+But also, looking at his wedding photo, I’m sure these DL biddies were lining up around the block before Clara even took her last dying breath!

-Carl and Clara’s oldest daughter/my grandmother, Gladys, would pass away just one year later at the age of 53.
+Carl and Clara’s oldest daughter/my grandmother, Gladys, would pass away from cancer at the age of 53, just a few years after her mother.
 Great-grandpa Carl, for his sake, would outlive his second wife by two more years, making it all the way to September 1993.
 Which means he was almost 98 years old by the time he passed away!

 That’s a pretty old dude, you guys!!!!